W-Floyd/solus-deepin/README.md

 Initially put together over a week or so, since worked on off and on for months, trying to learn a bit and fill time.
 I don't see myself seeing this to any level of polished completion, I'm surprised I've gotten as far as I did.

 ***

+*2018-03-25.1* - Redid a lot of my build script to work correctly.
+Opted to force `LIB_INSTALL_DIR` and `PREFIX` on all similar Deepin packages, even if they don't *strictly* need it.
+Having done that has fixed an issue with the dock not finding a file for the power menu.

 *2018-03-24.2* - Got my build script set up, should now help insulate me from accidentally inheriting deps that are not in my lists.
 Will in due course rebuild all packages to validate my run/build_dep files.
 For now though, I've updated everything!